mmzsource/stdlib/README.md

   a pred and the other with the values that don't
 - using `reduce-kv` to reduce an associative structure (like a map or a vec)
 - using `reductions` to view intermediate results of `reduce`

+### macros

+Clojure 'verbs'

+- functions (Defined with `defn`)
+- macros (Defined with `defmacro`)
+- special forms (Cannot be defined by user.
+Are defined by language. (e.g. def, if, do, let, quote, var, fn, loop, recur, throw, try)

+Key difference between function and macros & special forms: all expressions within the body are evaluated before the function body is evaluated.

 ## License